Euronet Worldwide

-Euronet Worldwide is an American provider of global electronic payment services with headquarters in Leawood, Kansas.
+Euronet is an American provider of global electronic payment services with headquarters in Leawood, Kansas.
 It offers automated teller machines (ATM), point of sale (POS) services, credit/debit card services, currency exchange and other electronic financial services and payments software.
 Among others, it provides the prepaid subsidiaries Transact, PaySpot, epay, Movilcarga, TeleRecarga and ATX.

 As of 2019, Euronet services 50,000 ATMs and 330,000 EFT point-of-sale terminals across 170 countries.